|Issue date||Monday, September 13, 2021|

 |In-Class Progress Report||Monday, November 1, 2021 at 6:30 PM|

 For the Final Project, you will work in teams of three or four (fewer is also allowed) to develop and deploy an application (mobile, web or otherwise) of your choice.
 You are allowed to team up with anybody you want (and mutually willing to work with you).
 You may also work with external parties.
-Please update your groupings on the Student Grouping Google Sheet by 21 Sep 2020.
-Each team is to submit a project proposal by 28 September 2020 (Monday immediately after Recess Week) and the teams are expected to work on the Final Projects during the second half of the semester.
+Please update your groupings on the Student Grouping Google Sheet by Monday, September 20, 2021 at 11:59 PM.
+Each team is to submit a project proposal by Monday, September 27, 2021 at 11:59 PM (Monday immediately after Recess Week) and the teams are expected to work on the Final Projects during the second half of the semester.

 Your team can design the whole application, but if the scope is too large to be completed in one semester and you intend to continue to develop your application for a business venture, you can implement a prototype with some basic (or limited) functionality to satisfy the requirements for the class.
 Please state such intentions clearly in your proposals.
 The teaching staff will evaluate your proposals carefully and provide you with our feedback within a week.